![]() |

 Desert fireflower (Psammodahlia aquifera)

-and semidesertic areas, the descendant of a plant, well-known as garden: Dahlia
+of desert and semidesertic areas, the descendant of a plant, well-known as garden:

 Elevated part of a plant is grassy, height of numerous tubular hollow stalks